Practical solutions to the relative pose of three calibrated cameras: Approximate camera geometry

+In contrast, the error of our mean point correspondence is bounded.
+The $\V m^1 \leftrightarrow \V m^2$ correspondence can be seen as a correspondence of points that are projections of the mean point of three 3D points.
+In this case, the error of both projections $\V m^1$ and $\V m^2$ can be computed as an error that is introduced by approximating the perspective projection using the para-perspective projection.
+The approximation error introduced by the para-perspective projection is studied in the literature and can be found \eg. in~\cite{Zhang2014, Horaud97}.

-\PAR{M-based solvers} While the mean point correspondence used in the M-based solvers can provide a good approximation of a correct correspondence, such a correspondence can be noisy.
-Note that all state-of-the-art \sftp solvers (including \sfhc and \sfep) rely on certain approximations without establishing theoretical proofs to quantify their accuracy.
-In contrast, the error of our virtual correspondence is bounded: As mentioned in the main paper, it can be proven that the error of the virtual correspondence $\V m^1 \leftrightarrow\V m^2$ is bounded by the maximum distance of the mean point $\V m^2$ from the vertices of the triangle $\left\{\V x_i^2,\V x_j^2,\V x_k^2\right\}$.
+However, we can also look at the $\V m^1 \leftrightarrow \V m^2$ correspondence from a different point of view.
+We can consider this correspondence as a correspondence in which we fix a point in one view, \eg, $\V m^1$, and generate a corresponding point in the second view.
+In this case, as mentioned in the main paper, it can be proven that the epipolar error of the mean point correspondence $\V m^1 \leftrightarrow\V m^2$ is bounded by the maximum distance of the mean point $\V m^2$ from the vertices of the triangle $\left\{\V x_i^2,\V x_j^2,\V x_k^2\right\}$.
 Here we provide a simple proof.